Wendy Brown: In the Ruins of Neoliberalism: The Rise of Anti-Democratic Politics in the West (2019)

-Brown's latest book, published in 2019 by Columbia University Press, analyses the hard-right turn in Western politics.
+In this book, Brown analyses the hard-right turn in Western politics.
 While this turn is animated by socioeconomically aggrieved white working- and middle-class populations, Brown argues that it is also contoured by the multipronged assault on democratic values taking place under neoliberalism.
-In the Ruins of Neoliberalism traces the ambition to replace democratic orders with ones disciplined by markets and traditional morality and democratic states with technocratic ones.
+In the Ruins of Neoliberalism traces the ambition to replace democratic orders with ones disciplined by markets and traditional morality, and democratic states with technocratic ones.
 Brown also explores the unintentional outcomes of neoliberal reason, from its attack on the value of society and its fetish of individual freedom to its legitimation of inequality, to understand how it generates an apocalyptic populism willing to destroy the world rather than endure a future in which white male supremacy disappears.

+Nihilistic Times: Thinking with Max Weber (2023)

+Brown's latest book, published in 2023 by Harvard University Press, addresses the pervasive nihilism corroding contemporary political and academic spheres.
+Drawing from Max Weber's Vocation Lectures, Brown scrutinizes the devaluation of knowledge and political responsibility caused by nihilism.
+She highlights nihilism's impact on politics, transforming it into a playground for demagogues, and academia, turning it into an ideological battleground.
+Brown explores Weber's insights on countering nihilism, advocating for a reexamination of truth and a reinvigoration of integrity in both scholarly and political realms.
+While acknowledging Weber's distinctions between academia and politics, Brown proposes reparative strategies for our times, urging the left to uphold critical thinking and embrace radical democratic ideals while navigating the challenges posed by nihilism.